duner/statamic-embed-video-plugin/readme.md

 I hope that this documentation is usefull.
 It is a bit lengthy but that is more for my own sake so that I can keep track of how everything works.
 It is actually extremely simple to use.

+Also, I get the sense that some of this code is a bit clunky.
+As I am new to PHP (and programming for that matter) if you have suggestions on how to clean up the code I would love to hear them.

 ##Installation
 According to the Statamic documentation: